zymiller/cse12-pa5-Partition/README.md

 ---

-# PA5: Testing Partition (closed)
+# PA5: Testing Partition
 ---

-**This assignment is closed to collaboration.**

 This assignment will teach you how to write tests in a thorough, automated way, will explore some properties of quicksort, and will give you structured practice in re-using code you find on the Web.

 *This assignment is inspired by [an assignment from Brown University's CS019](https://cs.brown.edu/courses/cs019/2016/sortaclesortacle.html).*

-This PA is due on ** **Wednesday, May 5 at 11:59pm** **
+This PA is due on ** **Wednesday, May 3 at 10:00pm** **

 ## Getting the Code

-The starter code is in the Github repository that you are currently looking at.
+The starter code can be found from: https://github.com/ucsd-cse12-sp22/cse12-pa5-Partition.
 If you are not familiar with Github, here are two easy ways to get your code.

 1. Download as a ZIP folder